 Banded stilts fly hundreds of kilometres to lay eggs that are over 50% of their body mass

 Reece Pedler, Andy T.D.
-Bennett, and Raoul Ribot
+Bennett, Raoul Ribot, Deakin University

 The hot, dry Australian desert may not come to mind as an ideal location for waterbirds to breed, but some species wait years for the opportunity to do just that.